At Edgar Sewter Primary School we expect children to attend school every day, as long as they are fit and healthy enough to do so.

 Every week in our Friday assembly we celebrate the weeks best attendance.
 The class with the highest attendance for the week is awarded a trophy.
 The class with the most trophies at the end of term is rewarded with a non-school uniform day.

-School Weekly Attendance – Summer Term 2018
+School Weekly Attendance – Autumn Term 2018

 On your child’s progress and end of year reports we have introduced our traffic light system.
 This is to help you keep a track on how your child’s attendance is shaping up.